karasawatakumi/pytorch-image-classification/README.md

 # PyTorch Image Classification
 Simple image classification for custom dataset based on [PyTorch Lightning](https://www.pytorchlightning.ai)  & [timm](https://github.com/rwightman/pytorch-image-models).
+You can train a classification model by simply preparing directories of images.

-[BACKGROUND]: I created a single-file (train.py), easily understood repository for my friend.
+*I created a single-file (train.py), easily understood repository for my friend.
 So it may not be suitable for exhaustive experiments, but this has basic functionalities and is probably easy to use/modify.

 ## Docker Environment